henry-bao/INFO201-Project/README.md

   * Project C:  ["International tourism: number of tourists vs. GDP of home country"](https://ourworldindata.org/grapher/number-of-tourists-outbound-vs-level-of-prosperity-of-the-home-country?tab=chart)

+      - This project shows data on the relationship between a country's GDP and the number of outbound tourists is has, from the years 1995 to 2016.
+It also uses color coding to represent what continent each country is part of.

   * Project D:  ["International tourism expenditures in current prices"](https://knoema.com/atlas/maps/Tourism-expenditures)

       - This project reflects the tourism expenditures of each country by the year and amount of money that was spent, it also used color gradient to show the amount of expenditures on the map.